 Topology is the mathematical study of the properties that are preserved through deformations, twistings, and stretchings of objects.
 Tearing, however, is not allowed.
 A circle is topologically equivalent to an ellipse (into which it can be deformed by stretching).
 A ring torus is homeomorphic to the cartesian product of two circles S1 × S1.
 The torus has a generalization to higher dimensions, the n-dimensional torus, often called the n-torus or hypertorus.
 It is an example of an n-dimensional compact manifold and of a compact abelian Lie Group.
 We will introduce the concept of metric and topological spaces where we will see that we can actually define square balls.
 What is more, we will develop the required concepts to see if we can transform a doughnut into a coffee cup.

-Our philosophy is that our participants should be challenged with interesting academic concepts; whilst our tutors create a welcoming and supportive environment in which our participants feel comfortable and thrive.
+Our philosophy is that each of our participants should feel challenged with interesting academic concepts, whilst our tutors create a welcoming and supportive environment in which our participants thrive.

-Throughout the programme, our tutors monitor student engagement with the topics that they have been taught.
+Throughout the summer programme, the Cambridge Immerse tutors will monitor student engagement with the topics that they have been taught.
 Once the programme has finished, the tutor will write a Participant Assessment that will evaluate how the participant responded to the materials they were introduced to, what progress they made during the sessions, and offer recommendations on how to most effectively advance participant's understanding and interest in the topics that have been explored.
 We strongly believe that our Participant Assessments are crucial element of the learning process, and reflective of our commitment to the highest standards of education.

 Interview Skills Workshops (Optional)